 Social extensions are ad extensions placed under your ad copy that direct potential customers to your social accounts.
 These extensions allow businesses to engage with potential customers more directly and allows users to join conversations with brands on social media.

-With Bing, you can add extensions to your Facebook, Twitter, and Instagram business pages.
+Bing allows you to add extensions to your Facebook, Twitter, and Instagram business pages.

-Bing has less competition and advertisers can enjoy unique features that AdWords doesn’t offer yet.
-While it’s highly unlikely they’ll ever reach AdWords’ dominance in the PPC market, it’s time marketers see Bing ads as a formidable advertising platform.
-As highlighted in this article, investing in Bing ads can help you reduce costs and drive high-quality traffic back to your site.
+Bing has less competition and advertisers can enjoy unique features that aren’t available on Google Ads yet.
+While it’s highly unlikely they’ll ever reach Google Ads’ dominance in the PPC market, it’s time marketers see Bing ads as a formidable advertising platform.
+As highlighted in this article, investing in Bing Ads can help you reduce costs and drive high-quality traffic back to your site.

 What do you think of advertising on Bing?
 What has been your experience with the platform?
 Please share your views in the comments section below.